isomerpages/moe-sls/_teacher-user-guide/Author/(A2,7) Add Error Editing Questions.md

 <li>Recommended Time - You can set the recommended time for the student to complete the question.</li>
 <li>Feedback - Enter specific feedback for each line.
 This will be shown to students in response to the line and error above.</li>
 <li>Overall Feedback (optional) - Enter specific feedback for this question here.
 Students will be able to view this after their attempt or submission.</li>
-<li>Number of tries - This allows the number of tries.
+<li>Number of tries - This allows the number of tries to be set.
 The default is one try.</li>
 <li><p>Marks Per Line - You can set the number of marks per line.
 The default is one mark per line.</p>
 	<p><u>Note</u>: Question Body, Hint, Option text, and Feedback fields support Rich Text-enabled components.</p>
 </li>